dodcomms/dodserv/README.md

 DIY or DIE Server
 ==

-The DIY or DIE Server provides private group collaboration, communication and data sharing infrastructure (such as chat servers, forums, web sites and wikis) for groups engaged in political activism.
+The DIY or DIE Server provides private group collaboration, communication and data sharing infrastructure for groups engaged in political activism.

-The DIY or DIE Server uses free and open source software self-hosted services behind Tor hidden services
+The DIY or DIE Server uses free and open source software such as chat servers, forums, web sites and wikis)

+self-hosted services behind Tor hidden services